-By Hugh & Rob
+By Hugh Edwards & Rob Bee

 The Types of Voiceover Software